Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 * Designed with HTML5, CSS, Python3, JavaScript, Flask,Materalize, and MongoDB.

-* Text messages(alerts) to keep the user informed when an operation like adding, updating, deleting, register, login in and out the system has been made succesfully .
+* Text messages(alerts) to keep the user informed when an operation like adding, updating, deleting, register, login in and out the system has been made successfully.

-* Text alerts also been made for the search function and also to inform users when an operation has not been succesfully made.
+* Text alerts also been made for the search function and to tell users when an operation is successfully made.

 * Register page where users can register to make use of the website.

 * Login page where only register users can have access to.

-* Modal for users to write the information regarding to there travels.
+* Modal for users to write the information about to their travels.

 * Buttons for the operations of add, update, delete, search, login and register functions.